josiest/songwriting/songs/Next To You/lyrics.md

 Because I'd fallen in love with you

 ### Bridge
 Yet since that day
-...
+Our paths were intertwined
-And I didn't know how to feel
+And at first I didn't know how to feel
 But every time that I saw you again
 You showed me a new kind of light
 ~And I knew from then